 An organization deploys a centralized audit validation system.
 When a new system joins the network, it is immediately scanned by the organization's vulnerability management, patch management, and configuration management tools based on the most up-to-date security advisories, patches, and policies.
 The resulting OVAL Results, associated with the scans, serve as the system's initial state in the centralized audit validation system.
 From then on, the system is scanned once a week to determine if anything has changed.
 If changes are discovered since the last update, the centralized audit validation system is updated with the latest OVAL Results.
-If at any point in time between the scheduled scans, the system falls into or out of compliance or a new patch has been installed, the centralized audit validation system is immediately updated with the new OVAL Results.
-The centralized audit validation system now contains multiple sets of OVAL Results documenting the various state changes to the system over time.
+If at any point in time between the scheduled scans, the system falls into or out of compliance or a new patch has been installed, the centralized audit validation system now contains multiple sets of OVAL Results documenting the various state changes to the system over time.